Etrit Berisha: Post–Euro 2016

-2018–2020: UEFA Nations League and Euro 2020 qualifying

-Berisha faced strong competition for the starting goalkeeper position from the emerging Thomas Strakosha, while also struggling for playing time at Atalanta, where he was often benched.
-As a result, he lost his place as Albania’s first-choice goalkeeper ahead of the inaugural UEFA Nations League campaign in League C. Berisha featured only in the final group match against Scotland on 17 November 2018, but 10-man Albania suffered a 4–0 defeat.
+Berisha later faced increased competition for the starting goalkeeper role from the emerging Thomas Strakosha, while also struggling for regular playing time at Atalanta, where he was frequently benched.
+As a result, he lost his status as Albania's first-choice goalkeeper ahead of the inaugural UEFA Nations League campaign in League C, featuring only in the final group match on 17 November 2018 against Scotland, where 10-man Albania suffered a 4–0 home defeat.

-Ahead of the following UEFA Euro 2020 qualifying campaign, Berisha left Atalanta to join SPAL, securing a starting spot at club level.
-This move helped him reclaim his position as Albania’s first-choice goalkeeper ahead of Strakosha, despite the managerial change from Christian Panucci to Edoardo Reja.
-He featured in the first four qualifying matches, keeping two clean sheets that contributed to Albania’s victories.
-Midway through the campaign, he temporarily lost his starting position but later regained it for the closing fixtures.
-However, Albania finished fourth in the group with 13 points and failed to qualify for the tournament.
+Ahead of the UEFA Euro 2020 qualifying campaign, Berisha left Atalanta to join SPAL and the move helped him reclaim his place as Albania's first-choice goalkeeper ahead of Strakosha under a new head coach Edoardo Reja, starting Albania's first four qualifiers, keeping two clean sheets that contributed to the team's victories.
+Midway through the campaign, Berisha briefly lost the starting position but ultimately regained it for the final fixtures.
+Albania finished fourth in the group with 13 points, falling short of qualification for the tournament.

-In the second edition of the UEFA Nations League C in 2020–21, Berisha began the campaign on the bench but soon regained his starting role following a 1–0 home defeat to Lithuania.
-Reinstated as first-choice and named primary captain by coach Reja, he recorded two clean sheets in goalless draws before leading Albania to two consecutive 3-goals wins over Kazakhstan and Belarus.
-These results secured first place in their group and promotion to League B.
+In the 2020–21 UEFA Nations League C campaign, Berisha began as a substitute but soon returned to the starting lineup following a 1–0 home defeat to Lithuania.
+Reinstated as first-choice and designated primary captain by coach Reja, he recorded two clean sheets in goalless draws before captaining Albania to consecutive 3–0 wins over Kazakhstan and Belarus.
+These results secured Albania top spot in their group and promotion to League B.